Death and state funeral of George H. W. Bush: Stage Three (Houston, Texas; Spring, Texas; College Station, Texas)

 Bush's remains arrived at Ellington Field at December 5, 4:30 p.m.
 Central Standard Time where they were greeted by a military escort, transported to St. Martin's Episcopal Church and laid in repose until the following morning.
 A second funeral service for family and friends was held at 10:00 a.m.
 Central Standard Time on December 6.
 Eulogies were delivered by President Bush's friend, former Secretary of State and White House Chief of Staff James Baker and grandson George P. Bush.
 Clergy participating in the service included church Rector Dr. Russell Levenson Jr., Bishop of Texas C. Andrew Doyle, and former Bishop of Texas Claude E. Payne.
 During the service, The Oak Ridge Boys sang "Amazing Grace" and Reba McEntire sang "The Lord's Prayer."

 After the church service, the remains were driven by hearse to the Union Pacific Railroad Westfield Auto Facility and transported by special railway funeral car to the George H.W.
 Bush Presidential Library and Museum for interment.
 The funeral train was led by Union Pacific 4141, an EMD SD70ACe locomotive painted to honor Bush as the first time the remains of any US president had ever traveled on a funeral train since Dwight Eisenhower in 1969.
 A guard of honor formed by the Ross Volunteers, the Governor of Texas' military escort, attended the removal of the casket from the funeral train.
 As the casket was removed, the Fightin' Texas Aggie Band played "Hail to the Chief" followed by the Aggie War Hymn.

 During interment, the United States Navy announced it would perform the largest funeral flyover in its history, with what the Navy described as an "unprecedented" 21 F/A-18 Hornets led by Captain Kevin McLaughlin, the commanding officer of Strike Fighter Wing Atlantic whose own aircraft was painted in a special memorial livery.
 The flyover was known as the "missing man flyover," and featured 21 aircraft in a unique position as an honor to Bush's Navy pilot service during World War II.
 The interment ceremony was private; it was not filmed, broadcast on television, or streamed online at the advance request of the Bush family.
 Only the flyover, as well as the 21-gun salute and the performance of "Taps" that happened at the library grounds, were shown instead.
-Bush's remains were buried on the early morning of December 6 between the graves of his wife Barbara and his daughter Robin.
+Bush's remains were buried on the early morning of December 6 between the graves of his wife Barbara and their daughter Robin.

 Throughout the day, all U.S. military posts equipped with artillery fired 21-gun salutes.
 Meanwhile, the Salute to the Union – 50 successive rounds of artillery fire – was performed by batteries at Fort Sill, Oklahoma, Fort Stewart, Georgia, and Fort Drum, New York, at 5:00 p.m., a custom traditionally marking the final interment of a former president.